andrelclucato/querido-diario-comunidade/docs/en/source/using/public-api.rst

 This URL is a permanent *link* to the search with specific settings.
-She can be added to *scripts*, such as data analysis code, to make automated use of Querido Diario data.
+She can be added to *scripts*, such as data analysis code, to make automated use of Dear Diary data.

 Understanding the Response URL
 ---------------------------

-Navigate through the API page, trying different *endpoints*, configured with different fields is an initial step that allows greater familiarity with how Querido Diario data is accessed and understanding patterns of filling.
+Navigate through the API page, trying different *endpoints*, configured with different fields is an initial step that allows greater familiarity with how Dear Diary data is accessed and understanding patterns of filling.
 Continuing with the example above, the generated URL explains the fields:

 ... the API was accessed: ``https://queridodiario.ok.org.br/api/``